 Probiotics are bacteria that populate our gut.
 We’re essentially made up of these little guys and having the right balance of “good” vs. “bad” bacteria is one of the tenets of good gut health.

-Consuming probiotics via fermented foods like yogurt can help in achieving this balance.
+Consuming probiotics via fermented foods like yogurt (or red cabbage sauerkraut for other meals) can help in achieving this balance.
 Just make sure to use plain unsweetened yogurt.

 Added sugar is the exact opposite of what we want to put into our gut as an excess of sugar can feed the “bad” bacteria – not what we want to be doing!